angelpras/epfl_ADA_project/README.md

    - **Content Similarity**: Connected pairs often exhibit higher content similarity scores.
    - **Common Neighbors**: Connected pairs usually share a greater number of common neighbors.

-2. **Negative Likelihood Score Calculation**: Based on the feature distributions, pairs which exhibit higher scores than the average for connected nodes are selected as candidates for link prediction.
+2. **Candidate Likelihood Calculation**: Based on the feature distributions, pairs which exhibit higher scores than the average for connected nodes are selected as candidates for link prediction.

 3. **Threshold for Negative Examples**: The most dissimilar pairs, based on feature distributions, are assigned a 0 label as negative samples.
 A fixed number of these pairs are selected to create a balanced dataset with an equal number of 1 label connections already present.